Wednesday, August 31, 2011

 This House is Home

 I never knew what to say when people would ask, "where are you from?"
 Our family moved around so much... there wasn't a city, a house, a state that I could answer them with.
-Wherever our family was became home and that was pretty good.
+Wherever our family was became home and that was good enough.
 It was a great family.
-And so it never bothered me much, that I didn't have a physical place where home was.
+And it never bothered me much, that I didn't have a physical place I called "home".

-A lot of my mom's family live in Savannah and we'd go there for Christmas and Thanksgiving sometimes.
+Most of my mom's family live in the Savannah area and we'd go there for Christmas and Thanksgiving now and then growing up.
 I think I came to think of it as a sort of home.
-But then we'd be there and they'd have to give us directions to the new Piggly-Wiggly or they'd talk about high tide and I'd realize Savannah wasn't home.
+But then we'd be there and they'd have to give us directions to the Piggly-Wiggly or they'd talk about high tide and I'd realize Savannah wasn't home.
 It was their home, but it wasn't mine.

-Georgia was the closest thing I ever had to a permanent physical home.
+Georgia was the closest thing I ever had to a geographical home.
 I guess that's why I applied to three colleges here even though I went to high school in England and Illinois.
-I wonder if that's a universal experience, people gravitating towards home, or if it's just something I did out of some subconscious need to belong somewhere.
+I wonder if that's a universal thing, people gravitating towards home, or if it's just something I did out of a subconscious need to belong somewhere.

-Once B Daddy and I got engaged we started looking for a house.
-This one was the 2nd house our realtor showed us, 2nd out of what felt like dozens.
-And B Daddy felt home right away.
-It took me much longer to come around.
-We came back twice with the realtor and we brought our parents and our friends by to see it before it was ours.
-We'd walk them up on the back porch so they could peek in the windows and we'd imagine ourselves sitting out there with a glass of wine staring at the trees.
+Once B Daddy and I got engaged we started looking for a home.
+This house was the 2nd place our realtor showed us, 2nd out of what was eventually dozens.
+B Daddy felt home right away.
+It took me much longer.
+We came back twice with the realtor and brought our parents and our friends to see it before we made an offer.
+We'd walk up on the back porch to peek in the windows and imagine ourselves out there with a glass of wine staring out into the trees.

 B Daddy moved in before we got married and slept in the guest room.
-The room sweet Britain is sleeping in now.
-He slept there and then his grandparents gifted us a king size bed for a wedding present and I remember the day we went out and brought it home, strapped to the top of his green Ford Explorer.
-We finally got it down the tiny hallway and set it up and jumped on it like little kids.
+His grandparents gifted us a king size bed for a wedding present and I remember the day we went out and brought it home, strapped to the top of his green Ford Explorer.
+We wrestled it down the tiny hallway, set it on the box springs and jumped on it like little kids.

-On the night we got married we came to this house and B Daddy picked me up and carried me over the threshold and down the tiny hallway to our room for the first time ever.
+On our wedding night we came back to this house and B Daddy picked me up and carried me over the threshold and down the same tiny hallway to our room for the first time ever.

-That king size bed was where I lay the night we lost our first baby.
-And B Daddy held my hand and ran to the store at 11 o'clock to get me Tylenol and I curled up in that bed and wept when it was over.
+That king size bed was where I lay the night I miscarried our first child.
+B Daddy held my hand and drove to the drug store at 11pm to get Tylenol and I curled up in that bed and wept when it was over.

-And we came here, home, from the doctor's appointment telling us our second baby too was gone and all afternoon we knelt and planted red and white flowers in the front bed.
-To remember.
+We came here -home- from the doctor's appointment telling us our second baby too was gone and that hot afternoon we knelt and planted red and white flowers in the front bed to remember.

 I cried the night we got in the car and left this home for the last time as a couple with no kids.
 I cried all the way to the hospital and wore sunglasses while I checked in so no one could see my ridiculous tears.
-And when we drove back down the street towards home three days later, the first thing I noticed were the two signs on our black front door that welcomed Elijah Brock home.
-Now his home.
+And when we drove down the street three days later, the first thing I saw were the signs on the black front door welcoming Elijah Brock to his home

-Our daughter now sleeps in the guest room and so there is no guest room.
-And there is no guest bathroom.
-And there is no playroom.
-And we'd like to fix up the porch and change out the fireplace and re-tile the master bath.
-Friends ask how long will you stay?
-Will you move when you have a third?
+Our daughter and son now share bunk beds in the guest room and so there is no guest room.
+There is no half bath.
+No laundry room.
+And we'd like to build a porch and put up crown molding and re-tile the master bath.
+Friends ask us how long will you stay?
+Will you move when the kids get a little older?
 Won't you need more space?

-So far the answer is that we'll stay as long as we can and the kids will share rooms and they'll play outside instead of in a playroom.
-Because this place is rich in memories and this place is deep in love.
+For now the answer is, we'll stay as long as we can and the kids will continue to share rooms and I'll fold laundry in the garage.
+Because this place is long on memories and this place is rich in love.
 The feeling of belonging is thick in the air.

 This house is home.